-Sending information by email:
+Sending information by email;

-- Carefully check the recipient's email address before pressing send this is particularly important where the 'to' field autocompletes. - If personal or sensitive information is regularly sent via email, consider disabling the auto complete function and regularly empty the auto complete list. - Take care when replying 'to all' do they really all need to receive the information being sent. - If emailing sensitive information, password protect any attachments.
-Use a separate email or different method to communicate the password e.g. telephone call. - When sending sensitive files, consider the use of secure file transfer systems where available, such as Schoolsfx or HertsFX (Hertfordshire schools).
+- carefully checking the recipient's email address before pressing send this is particularly important where the 'to' field autocompletes - if personal or sensitive information is regularly sent via email, consider disabling the auto complete function and regularly empty the auto complete list - taking care when replying 'to all' do they really all need to receive the information being sent - If emailing sensitive information, password protect any attachments.
+Use a separate email or different method to communicate the password e.g. telephone call - when sending sensitive files, consider the use of secure file transfer systems where available, such as Schoolsfx or HertsFX (Hertfordshire schools)

-Sending information by post:
+Sending information by post;

-- Check that the address is correct. - Ensure only the relevant information is in the envelope and that someone else's letter has not been included in error. - Consider using tracking e.g. recorded delivery or a courier if appropriate.
+- checking that the address is correct - ensuring only the relevant information is in the envelope and that someone else's letter has not been included in error - consider using tracking e.g. recorded delivery or a courier if appropriate